emrgnt-cmplxty/automata/automata/docs/core/symbol/search/symbol_rank.rst

 ==========

 ``SymbolRank`` is a class that computes the PageRank algorithm on symbols in a graph.
-It takes a directed graph as input and calculates the SymbolRanks of each node in the graph.
-It provides a way to rank the relevance of symbols in a given graph based on their connectivity and usage.
+It provides methods to set up and initialize the graph, as well as to calculate the SymbolRanks of each node in the graph.

 Overview
 --------

-The ``SymbolRank`` class is used to calculate the symbol ranks for a directed graph.
-It uses the PageRank algorithm to assign a rank value to each symbol in the graph based on their connections and usage.
-This ranking can be used to determine the importance of symbols in various contexts, such as symbol search, code analysis, and documentation generation.
+``SymbolRank`` is mainly used to evaluate the importance or relevance of symbols in a graph, based on their interconnections.
+It accepts a directed graph and a configuration object as its inputs, and calculates the ranks of nodes by iterating through the graph.
+The algorithm converges when the error between rank values of consecutive iterations is below a certain threshold.

 Related Symbols
 ---------------

 -  ``automata.core.symbol.symbol_types.Symbol``
--  ``automata.core.symbol.search.symbol_search.SymbolSearch``
--  ``automata.core.embedding.code_embedding.SymbolCodeEmbeddingHandler``
+-  ``nx.DiGraph``
--  ``automata.core.embedding.symbol_similarity.SymbolSimilarity``
+-  ``networkx.exception.NetworkXError``
--  ``automata.core.symbol.graph.SymbolGraph``
+-  ``automata.tests.unit.test_symbol_rank``

 Example
 -------

-The following example demonstrates how to create an instance of ``SymbolRank`` and calculate the symbol ranks for a simple directed graph.
+The following is an example demonstrating how to use the ``SymbolRank`` class with a sample directed graph.

 .. code:: python

    import networkx as nx
-   from automata.core.symbol.search.rank import SymbolRank
+   from automata.core.symbol.search.rank import SymbolRank from automata.core.symbol.search.rank_config import SymbolRankConfig

-   # Create a simple directed graph
+   # Create a sample directed graph with some edges
    G = nx.DiGraph()
    G.add_edge(1, 2)
    G.add_edge(2, 3)
    G.add_edge(3, 1)

-   # Initialize SymbolRank with the graph
+   # Initialize the SymbolRank class with the graph and a configuration object
+   config = SymbolRankConfig()
-   symbol_rank = SymbolRank(G)
+   symbol_rank = SymbolRank(G, config)

-   # Calculate SymbolRanks for the graph
+   # Calculate the ranks of each node in the graph
    ranks = symbol_rank.get_ranks()

-   print(ranks)
+   print("Ranks: ", ranks)

+   # Output: Ranks: [(1, 0.3333333333333333), (2, 0.3333333333333333), (3, 0.3333333333333333)]

 Limitations
 -----------

-The primary limitation of the ``SymbolRank`` class is that it only supports directed graphs with symbols as nodes.
-Additionally, the convergence of the power iteration used by the PageRank algorithm is not guaranteed for all graphs.
+The primary limitation of ``SymbolRank`` is that it assumes the input graph is directed and well-formed, containing symbols as nodes.
+It also depends on the correct configuration, such as tolerance, alpha, and maximum iterations, for the algorithm to converge successfully.
+In addition, the algorithm may not converge if the graph is not well-formed or contains dangling nodes that negatively impact the iteration process.

 Follow-up Questions:
 --------------------

--  Is there a way to make the SymbolRank algorithm more efficient for larger graphs?
+-  How can we extend the ``SymbolRank`` class to work with different types of graphs or other ranking algorithms?
+-  How can we improve the handling of dangling nodes to ensure convergence of the algorithm?